-The term logizomai does indeed have cases where something is accounted, reckoned, or regarded in a way that conforms with reality.
-The point is that it is an accounting term that does not always have to conform.
+The term logizomai has many instances in which something is accounted, reckoned, or regarded in a manner that corresponds with reality.
+But this accounting term does not always have to carry that meaning.
 This is the grounds for the Apostle Paul’s argument in Romans 4.
-Roman Catholicism has a different definition of logizomai that makes its transformational.
-But that is not what the word means.
-It is an accounting term.
-Following is a commentary by John MacArthur:

 "So, when we come to Romans 4:3, where God “reckons” Abraham as righteous, it’s reasonable to conclude, in light of the foregoing analysis, that God evaluates Abraham to be righteous because in reality his faith truly has a righteous quality to it, thus making Abraham ontologically righteous.
 To say that God “reckons” Abraham as righteous even though he’s not, you either have to say that God was wrong in his reckoning or that you’re using the term reckon in a way that Paul does not.
 No Protestant wants to concede the first horn of the dilemma.
 And I doubt that many want to concede the second.
 So, rather than undermining the Catholic view of justification, God’s reckoning of Abraham as righteous in Romans 4:3 supports it."